kddubey/pretrain-on-test/README.md

    cd cloud_scripts/gcp
    ```

-2. Run the mini CPU test (after ensuring your `gcloud` is set to whatever project hosts
+2. Run the GPU script (after ensuring your `gcloud` is set to whatever project hosts the
-   the bucket):
+   bucket):

    ```bash
    ./launch_gpu.sh